The Most Honest Rocket Chinese Review Ever Written (2023)

 UPDATE: If you sign up to my mailing list, I’ll immediately send you a unique discount for Rocket Chinese that’s only available to my readers.

-Rocket Chinese, part of the Rocket Languages series, has been a fairly well-known name in language learning for about 13 years now.
+Rocket Chinese, part of the Rocket Languages series, has been a fairly well-known name in language learning for two decades now.

 I recently had the chance to sample the complete Works package (all ‘Premium’ and ‘Platinum’ tiers) thanks to the folks over at Rocket.

-I’ve spent some time putting Rocket Chinese under the microscope and shared my findings (some positive and some negative) with you below.
+I’ve spent some time putting Rocket Chinese under the microscope (including the newly-released 2023 edition) and shared my findings (some positive and some negative) with you below.

-Here’s a video demonstration I put together recently showing the interface and features of various editions (unfortunately this was before I tried the Chinese version however):
+Here’s a video demonstration I put together a while back showing the interface and features of various editions (unfortunately this was before I tried the Chinese version however):

 Have you used Rocket Chinese?
 Share your experience below in the comments.